-All dogs must be registered within the Cassowary Coast Regional Council once they reach 12 weeks of age and/or within 14 days of new ownership.
+All dogs must be registered within the Cassowary Coast Regional Council once they reach 12 weeks of age and within 14 days of new ownership.

 Council maintains a database of registered dogs and if your dog becomes lost or is involved in an accident, you have a much better chance of being reuinted if it is registered.

-Registration fees help to fund the wide variety of animal management services undertaken by Council's Environmental Services department.
+Registration fees help to fund the wide variety of animal management services undertaken by Council's Regulatory Services.

-There is no fee to register rural dogs, guide/assistance dogs and dogs under the age of 6 months.
+There is no fee to register guide/assistance dogs and dogs under the age of 3 months.

 There is no fee to register working dogs (defined under the Animal Management Act 2008 as dogs usually kept on rural land by an owner who is a primary producer or a person engaged or employed by a primary producer for the purpose of droving, protecting, tending or working stock or being trained to do so).